 Exploiting project management systems, they will have designed ready-to-use solutions which can lead to a successful culmination of work within their educational communities and classes.

-The course will help the participants to understand how to:
+The course will help the participants to:

 - Conduct project planning activities that accurately forecast project costs, timelines, and quality;

 - Implement processes for successful management of resource, communication, risk and change;